 Junior Circular Economy Analyst (Brazil)

-Ludmila is a journalist with MBA in Marketing Communications and a Master's Degree in Human Geography focusing Environmental Policy, Sustainable Food Systems and Cartography.
+Ludmila is a journalist with MBA in Marketing and a Master's Degree in Human Geography focusing Environmental Policy, Sustainable Food Systems and Cartography.
 She has experience working within the government, publishing, research and charitable sectors.
-Born in Brasilia and based in the UK office, she manages BVRio's social media accounts and digital channels, developing impactful content about BVRio's work.
+Born in Brasilia and based in the UK office, she manages BVRio's social media and digital channels.

 Communications Officer (UK)